metaplex-foundation/developer-hub/src/pages/core/guides/anchor/anchor-staking-example.md

 ---
-title: Create a staking program for your collection using Anchor
+title: Create a staking program for your mpl-core ollection using Anchor
 metaTitle: Core - Anchor Staking Example
 description: This guide will show you how to leverage the FreezeDelegate and Attribute plugin to create a staking program!
 ---

 This developer guide demonstrates how to create a staking program for your collection using Anchor leveraging the attribute plugin and freeze delegate.
-This approach uses a smart contract for all the logic behind staking time calculation and managment of the state of the asset (staking/unstaking), but the data will not be saved in a PDA, like the standard before Core, but it will be saved on the asset itself.
+This approach uses a smart contract for all the logic behind staking like time calculation and management of the state of the asset (staking/unstaking), but the data will not be saved in a PDA, like the standard before Core, but it will be saved on the asset itself.

 ## Starting off: Understanding the Logic behind the program

-This program operates with a standard TypeScript backend and uses the asset keypair authority in the secret to sign attribute changes.
+This program operates with a standard Anchor, leveraging a mono-file approach where all the necessary macros can be found in the lib.rs file:
+- declare_id: Specifies the program's on-chain address.
+- #[program]: Specifies the module containing the program’s instruction logic.
+- #[derive(Accounts)]: Applied to structs to indicate a list of accounts required for an instruction.
+- #[account]: Applied to structs to create custom account types specific to the program

 **To implement this example, you will need the following components:**
 - **An Asset**